 Why?
 The BCSO maintained that Mason and the inmate were childhood friends — plus there was money involved, and Mason is said to have been "experiencing financial hardship."

 Shortly thereafter, an internal investigation with a sting component was launched, and arrangements were made with a woman in Longmont to cooperate.
-Five days later, on September 28, the sheriff's office says the woman gave Mason $160 with which to purchase the various items — an exchange witnessed by undercover investigators.
+Five days later, on September 28, the sheriff's office said the woman gave Mason $160 with which to purchase the various items — an exchange witnessed by undercover investigators.

 Afterward, Mason, who was hired as a deputy in December 2014, was placed on administrative leave before he could make any purchases; the cash was retrieved from his vehicle the next day.
 He was fired shortly thereafter.

-"Tobacco is legal, of course, but it's still contraband in the jail," Kaundart says.
+"Tobacco is legal, of course, but it's still contraband in the jail," Kaundart said.
 "A lot of times, it's used to barter for other stuff.
 And people try to smuggle in drugs, too.
 We've found meth, coke and regular marijuana.
 People will smuggle it in small amounts, and when we hear about it, we have our drug dog.
 And people also hoard medication that's prescribed to them by cheeking it.
 Once we find out someone's doing it, the doctor will generally stop prescribing it, because if they're selling it instead of taking it, they obviously don't need it."

-Most smuggling conspiracies involve other inmates, Kaundart notes — "especially if someone's getting a furlough.
+Most smuggling conspiracies involve other inmates, Kaundart noted — "especially if someone's getting a furlough.
 Maybe they'll have a medical treatment, and a lot of times they'll get hit up by other inmates who'll say, 'While you're out, can you pick up something for me?'
 They're kind of used as a mule to get stuff in and out."